Denison University International Piano Competition

 Denison University

-South Korean-born American pianist Sun Min Kim is the Coordinator of Keyboard Studies and Assistant Professor of Music at Denison University.
+South Korean-born American pianist Sun Min Kim is the Coordinator of Keyboard Studies and Associate Professor of Music at Denison University.
 He made his début with the Ulsan Symphony Orchestra at age 13, performing Grieg’s Piano Concerto.
-He has been a prizewinner at national and international competitions, including the Maria Canals International Piano Competition, the Bradshaw & Buono International Piano Competition, the International Crescendo Music Awards, Brevard Music Center Solo Piano Competition, the Competition of the Society for American Musicians, and the Lee Biennial Piano Competition.
+He has been a prizewinner at national and international competitions, including the Bradshaw & Buono International Piano Competition, the International Crescendo Music Awards, Brevard Music Center Solo Piano Competition, the Competition of the Society for American Musicians, and the Lee Biennial Piano Competition.

 In 2008, the professional music fraternity Mu Phi Epsilon awarded Kim the Sterling Achievement Award, the highest honor that the fraternity bestows upon its collegiate members.
 He has debuted at Carnegie Hall’s Weill Recital Hall, Merkin Concert Hall, and other prestigious venues across the United States and abroad.
-Sun Min Kim completed the Doctor of Musical Arts degree in Piano Performance and Literature at the Eastman School of Music, where he studied with Nelita True and Thomas Schumacher.
-Additionally, he studied with chamber music and accompanying with Jean Barr.
+Sun Min Kim completed the Doctor of Musical Arts degree in Piano Performance and Literature at the Eastman School of Music, where he studied under the legendary pedagogue Nelita True and served as her teaching assistant.

 Competition Schedule